 Select the interval between each check.
 We will run the check from every location you’ve selected at the rate specified here.
 If a check fails, we will then run two additional retries at one-minute intervals to verify the failure before recording the location as “down”.

 Select the contact group(s) for your check.
-The contacts you assign to a check will be notified of any incidents related to your checks via email, SMS message and/or any of our integrations.
+The contacts you assign to a check will be notified of any incidents related to your checks via email, SMS message, phone call, and/or any of our integrations.

 Select the probe server locations which will be used in monitoring your checks.
 At each interval defined by your Check Interval, we will run the check from every location you select here.
 Note we highly recommend selecting at least 2 locations to prevent false positives due to a location-specific anomaly.